-- advance the clinical development of CAN-2409 and CAN-3110; - pursue the preclinical and clinical development of other product candidates using our enLIGHTENTM Discovery Platform, an HS based platform; - develop our manufacturing capabilities, including establishing a relationship through relationships with a contract manufacturer manufacturers for commercial manufacturing of our product candidate CAN-2409 and the development, construction and qualification of our laboratory and clinical manufacturing facility capabilities, internally or through CMOs for product candidate CAN-3110; and - expand our operational, financial, and management systems and increase personnel, including personnel to support our operations as a public company.
+- advance the clinical development of CAN-2409 and CAN-3110;

+- develop our manufacturing capabilities, including through relationships with contract manufacturers for commercial manufacturing of our product candidate CAN-2409 and the development, construction and qualification of our clinical manufacturing capabilities, internally or through CDMOs for our product candidate CAN-3110; - pursue the preclinical and clinical development of other product candidates using our enLIGHTENTM Discovery Platform, an HSV-based platform; and - expand our operational, financial, and management systems and increase personnel, including personnel to support our operations as a public company.

-We believe that our existing cash and cash equivalents as of June 30, 2023 September 30, 2023, will enable us to fund our operating expenses and capital expense requirements into the second quarter of 2024.
+We believe that our existing cash and cash equivalents as of March 31, 2024, will enable us to fund our operating expenses and capital expense requirements into the fourth quarter of 2024.
 We have based this estimate on assumptions that may prove to be incorrect, and we could utilize our available capital resources sooner than we currently expect.